HMaker/python-cdp/README.md

 repository, install [Poetry][5] package manager and run `poetry install` to install dependencies.

 ## Usage
-If all you want is automate Chrome right now, `pycdp.asyncio` module contains a low-level client for asyncio:
+If all you want is automate Chrome right now, PyCDP includes a low-level client for asyncio and twisted:
 ```python
 import asyncio
 from pycdp import cdp